Accenture/Labs-Federated-Learning/README.md

 This work is done using PyTorch 1.7.1.

-## Obtaining Figure 1
+## Synthetic Experiments

-Figure 1 can directly obtained by running `fig_quadratic.py` without previous requirements.
+Figure 1 can directly be obtained by running `python plot_figures.py --plot quadratic`.
+Figure 3 and 4 in Appendix E.1 are automatically generated alongside Figure 1.

-## Obtaining Figure 2
+## Shakespeare Experiments

 ### Datasets

-[This Github](https://github.com/TalwalkarLab/leaf) is a submodule of our repository in the `data` folder.
-Thanks to it, we download a portion of the federated dataset Shakespeare with the command
+[Leaf](https://github.com/TalwalkarLab/leaf) is a submodule of our repository in the `data` folder.
+Thanks to this repository, we download a portion of the federated dataset Shakespeare with the command
 `./preprocess.sh - s niid - -sf 0.2 - k 0 - t sample - -tf 0.8`
 from which we create 4 sub federated datasets with 80, 40, 20, 10 clients respectively called `Shakespeare`, `Shakespeare2`, `Shakespeare3`, and `Shakespeare4`.
 The download and creations of these datasets is automatically done when running a simulation with `FL.py`.